 The resources produced through the Beyond Access project—an international literature review and video case studies about Victorian disability arts practitioners—will be launched by the Hon.
-Martin Foley MP, Minister for Housing, Disability and Ageing, Mental Health, Equality and Creative Industries and the Right Honourable Lord Mayor, Robert Doyle on Wednesday 20 May 2015 at Melbourne Town Hall.
+Martin Foley MP and the Right Honourable Lord Mayor, Robert Doyle on Wednesday 20 May 2015 at Melbourne Town Hall.

 10 May 2015